pmwisdom/webpack-shared-configuration-example/README.md

 Webpack and babel configurations are encapsulated by [webpack-tools](https://github.com/sergesemashko/webpack-tools), so you just use pre-configured Webpack and Babel which allows you to:

 - save time on configuring webpack and start development right away
-- version your webpack configuration and choose certain config in npm dependencies
+- version your webpack configuration and choose certain config from NPM dependencies
 - keep your favorite webpack configuration in sync on multiple projects